'We ate each other one by one': The gruesome story of Alexander Pearce the cannibal convict

 "The real cruelty in Pearce's story was of that inflicted on the convicts of the system designed to break human beings.
 In Port Arthur, they calculated how much food a prisoner needed to stay alive and they gave them only that, the absolute minimum.
 It was like a mathematics equation, with everything designed to inflict physical and psychological torture."

-The Last Confession of Alexander Pearce focuses on the three days before Pearce is executed, when he calls for a priest and realised that the priest came from the same town in Ireland as Pearce.
+The Last Confession of Alexander Pearce focuses on the three days before Pearce is executed, when he called for a priest and realised the priest came from his hometown in Ireland.
 Fulton said he wanted to explore how a priest can grant absolution to a man who openly admitted killing and eating people.

-"There's a scene where the priest explains why the cruelty of the British establishment made

-Pearce who he was.
-If Alexander Pearce hadn't existed, they would have had to invent him
+"There's a scene where the priest explains why the cruelty of the British establishment made Pearce who he was.
+If Alexander Pearce hadn't existed, they would have had to invent him as he represented the 'bogey man' in a fledgling society.
+You always have to have evil in society because it keeps society whole; if you don't adhere to the rules you'll become this monster," Fulton said.

-At Pearce's trial, witnesses said showed signs of repentance.
+At Pearce's trial, witnesses said he showed signs of repentance.
 He had no defence counsel and there's no record of him saying anything on his own behalf.
 The trial was brief and the inevitable verdict was handed down.

-Pearce was hanged on July 19, 1824, then his body was taken to surgeons for dissection, which was what usually happened to the carcass of murderers in those days.
+Pearce was hanged on July 19, 1824, then his body was taken to surgeons for dissection, which was what usually happened to the carcase of murderers in those days.

-Pearce's skull ended up in the US as part of the collection of infamous physician and anthropologist Dr. Samuel George Morton, who believed that cranial capacity determined intellectual ability.
+Pearce's skull ended up in the United States as part of the collection of infamous physician and anthropologist Dr Samuel George Morton, who believed cranial capacity determined intellectual ability.

 By 1968, Pearce's skull ended up at the University of Pennsylvania where it remains to this day.